h2oai/sparkling-water/doc/tutorials/h2oframe_as_data_source.rst

 Let's suppose we have DataFrame ``df``.

-The shortest way how dataframe can be saved as H2O Frame with default settings is:
+The shortest way in which a dataframe can be saved as an H2O Frame with default settings is:

 .. code:: scala

     df.write.h2o("new_key")

-There are two more ways how dataframe can be saved as H2OFrame.
+There are two additional methods for saving a dataframe as an H2OFrame.
 These calls allow us to specify additional options:

 .. code:: scala